sap-tutorials/Tutorials/tutorials/abap-environment-analytics/abap-environment-analytics.md

    8. Save and activate the dimension.

-    > We expose the association `_Country` to be able to access country information in the cube and query.
+    > You expose the association `_Country` to be able to access country information in the cube and query.

    9. Your final code should look like following: